Click on photos to enlarge.

 Throughout the years of 1877 to 1890, the friends exchanged some 1,200 letters.
 They are generally known as the von Meck/Tchaikovsky love letters, because the two, Tchaikovsky especially, increasingly let down their guards and shared many intimate secrets with each other.
 Of course, at least as many secrets remained behind seven seals.
 Von Meck was concerned that the letters might one day fall into the wrong hands – or, even worse, horrors! into the hands of the public – so she asked Tchaikovsky to destroy them.
 He did what any sane person would do in this situation: He said he had, but, in fact, he did not.

 A few more words on this building, which is rich in history.
 Built in the 18th century, it was owned by a large number of major state figures.
 One of those families, the Urusovs, is worth noting because their extended family include several individuals of an artistic bent, including the novelist Yevgenia Tur and the playwright Alexander Sukhovo-Kobylin in the 19th century, and the actress Eda Urusova in the 20th.
 In the late 1820s it is said that Alexander Pushkin may have visited this home, although there apparently is no hard proof of that.
-Franz (or Ferenc, if you are Polish) Liszt stayed here in 1843 when touring Russia.
+Franz (or Ferenc, if you are Hungarian) Liszt stayed here in 1843 when touring Russia.